proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/01_The_Bitcoin_Standard_Workbook.md

 - **Social Reality**: Institutions exist through collective belief and agreement
 - **Persuasion Books**: Changing minds requires frame control and social proof

-Now the big question: Is the Nobody•Will•Pay philosophy—that sustainable systems emerge through removal rather than addition—a universal principle?
+Now the big question: Is the Via Negativa philosophy—that sustainable systems emerge through removal rather than addition—a universal principle?
 Or are there domains where adding is better than subtracting?
 Where does Via Negativa work, and where doesn't it?"

 **Expected Insights**:
 - Healthcare: Removing barriers to entry vs. adding regulations